Fowler Center for Business as an Agent of World Benefit

 The Fowler Center’s primary focus is on for-profit organizations that use their core activities to create value for society and the environment in ways that create even more value for their customers and shareholders; its primary vehicle for effecting change is Positive Organizational Science and Appreciative Inquiry.
 We are drawing on expertise and tools such as design, sustainable value, Appreciative Inquiry, and systems thinking to build and maintain prosperity and flourishing.

-Underlying the Fowler Center’s strategic positioning are two mental models that represent an important shift from current thinking in most business organizations.
-The first mental model shifts best practices in making the business case for sustainability:
+Underlying the Fowler Center’s strategic positioning are two leadership models that represent an important shift from current thinking in most business organizations.
+The first leadership model shifts best practices in making the business case for sustainability:

-The second mental model shifts the corporate mindset, values, and culture of sustainability:
+The second leadership model shifts the corporate mindset, values, and culture of sustainability:

 Companies embracing the notion of “full-spectrum flourishing” as part of their business strategy have seen huge benefits to their bottom line.
-These findings are reported in recent publications such as Firms of Endearment (2013), Reinventing Organizations (2014), and Flourishing Enterprise (2014).
+These findings are reported in recent publications such as Flourishing Enterprise (2014), Dreammakers: Innovating for the Greater Good (2017) and Humanistic Management: Protecting Dignity—Promoting Well Being (2017).

-The Fowler Center advances extraordinary business innovation and social entrepreneurship by turning the social and global issues of our day into business opportunity, much as Peter F. Drucker envisioned toward the end of his life.
-The Center practices, researches, and supports initiatives based on whole-system design for advancing the 'how-to' of flourishing enterprise, and works with businesses, organizations, industries, and economic regions to discover the power and promise of flourishing as an innovation engine for doing good and doing well.
+The Fowler Center advances extraordinary business innovation and social entrepreneurship by turning the social and global issues of our day into business opportunites, much as Peter F. Drucker envisioned toward the end of his life.
+The Fowler Center practices, researches and supports initiatives based on whole-system design for advancing the 'how-to' of flourishing enterprise, and works with businesses, organizations, industries, and economic regions to discover the power and promise of flourishing as an innovation engine for doing good and doing well.

 The Fowler Center conducts research and outreach to support its three major initiatives.

-The research activities continue the Fowler Center’s 12+ year effort to collect stories in the World Innovation Bank on sustainable business with over 3,000 interviews and 200+ published cases.
-It conducts research and writing of teaching cases as well as books, book chapters, and journal articles on Appreciative Inquiry, sustainable value, design, embedded sustainability and flourishing enterprise.
+The research activities of the Fowler Center include teaching cases as well as books, book chapters, and journal articles on Appreciative Inquiry, sustainable value, design, embedded sustainability and flourishing enterprise.
 To carry out its agenda, the Fowler Center relies in part on its Fowler Center Fellows and Distinguished Fellows.

 The outreach activities seek to engage businesses through various outreach projects such as Appreciative Inquiry Summits and Sustainable Value workshops.
 When “in scope” and financially advantageous, the Fowler Center provides advisory services to companies who are looking to further integrate sustainability into their businesses.

-The leadership of the Fowler Center is built on the vision and work of David Cooperrider, Ron Fry, Chris Laszlo, Rob Widing, Fred Collopy and faculty at the Weatherhead School of Management.
-Effective action requires ongoing close collaboration with these and other leaders in the CWRU community.
+The leadership of the Fowler Center is built on the vision and work of David Cooperrider, Ron Fry, Chris Laszlo and other faculty at the Weatherhead School of Management, working in close collaboration with the Fowler Center's Advisory Board members and other leaders in the Case Western Reserve University community.